thiago-s-silva/fullcycle-docker-challenge/README.md

 # fullcycle-docker-challenge
-This repository contains a challange resolution for the docker module from Fullcycle online course.
+This repository contains challenges resolution for the docker module from Fullcycle online course.

-## Challanges
+## Challenges

 - ### [Golang](go-challange/README.md)